-Job-embedded professional learning requires a systematic approach that honors the needs of the educator while directly supporting students' literacy achievement and reflects the literacy goals of the school and district.
-The National Staff Development Council recommends that all professional development for educators have the following characteristics:
+Job-embedded professional learning requires a systematic approach that honors the needs of the educator, directly supports students' literacy achievement, and reflects the literacy goals of the school and district.
+The National Staff Development Council outlines the characteristics that lead to effective teaching practices, supportive leadership, and improved student results by building the knowledge of and skills of educators.
+Those characteristics are: